 How will Uber go over if it comes to Newfoundland?
 Maybe a bit like this.

 At the end of the day, Uber is revolutionizing transportation across the world.
 It is the future.
 Not allowing the service to operate in the province would be step towards keeping us in the dark ages.
-We hope the indications prove to be correct and that Uber is on its way!
+However, right now it seems there’s no hope anyway.

 While the Uber rideshare service hasn’t made its way to St. John’s yet, one of their spinoff services, Uber Eats, is now available in the area.
 Similar to Skip and DoorDash, Uber Eats is an app platform on which you can order food for delivery from local restaurants.